 What does a mammogram cost?

-Two-yearly mammograms are free through BreastScreen Australia for women aged 40 and over.
-You will probably be charged for mammograms that are done to help diagnose cancer – Medicare offers a rebate on those tests.
+Two-yearly mammograms are free through BreastScreen Australia for women aged 40 and over who do not have any signs or symptoms of breast disease.
+You may be charged for mammograms that are done to help diagnose cancer – Medicare offers a rebate on those tests.

-You will probably be charged for screening mammograms that are done outside the BreastScreen Australia program.
+You may be charged for screening mammograms that are done outside the BreastScreen Australia program.
 Medicare might or might not offer a rebate on those tests.

 State and territory directories